iifatimams/CMP-310-Mini-Project-Multithreaded-Producer-Consumer/README.md

 **Expected Outcome:**

-- Producers will frequently block on `sem_empty` because the buffer is always full.
+- Producers frequently block on `sem_empty` due to the buffer quickly reaching full capacity.
-- Consumers will frequently block on `sem_full` during timing gaps.
+- Consumers occasionally block on `sem_full` depending on timing gaps between production and consumption.
-- Throughput will be lower because of heavy synchronization.
-- Average latency will be higher due to longer waiting times.
+- Heavy synchronization causes increased contention and reduced throughput.
+- Latency is relatively low because items are consumed shortly after being produced due to continuous backpressure.
 - METRICS block should show:
-  - Higher latency (hundreds–thousands of microseconds)
-  - Lower throughput (compared to large buffer test)
   - Total items consumed = 4 × 20 = 80
+  - Average latency in the tens of microseconds (e.g., 30–50 µs typical)
+  - Throughput in the tens of thousands of items/second

 ---